Skip to main content

 Hardware requirements

-Additionally, not all streaming devices support UHD or 4K streaming, and not all content is available in these qualities.
-HD should be fine, but if you’re expecting the super high-quality stuff, you may be out of luck depending on the device you’re using or the content you’re trying to watch.
-Check out our guide on what a Smart TV is so you can get a TV with the right hardware built-in.
+It's important to note that not all streaming devices support UHD or 4K streaming, and not all content is available in these qualities.
+While HD content should work fine, if you're looking for super high-quality content, you may face limitations depending on the device or content.
+Be sure to choose a Smart TV with the right hardware built-in to enjoy a seamless streaming experience.

 Browser limits